We respond. And we stay.

 Preparing, responding, and helping communities recover.

 There is hope.
 With the support of our partners across the world, we are in a better position to respond the pressing and ever-changing needs of children than we have ever been.
-From conflict to cyclones, last year World Vision helped more than 14 million people affected by emergencies; more than 9.5 million of them were children.
+From conflict to cyclones, last year World Vision helped more than 27 million people affected by emergencies.

 Before, during and after emergencies, we are there.
 And we stay.